Eabametoong First Nation: Resource extraction

 Eabametoong is one of the First Nations communities with traditional lands in the Ring of Fire.
 Eabametoong and Neskantaga indigenous communities are calling on the province to "re-set" the process governing mining development in the Ring of Fire, saying they aren't being properly consulted.

 A recent court case made it clear that mining companies and the government have the duty to consult these first nation communities before mining can commence.
 The decision issued July 16, 2018 by a three-judge panel of the Divisional Court of Ontario's Superior Court of Justice reinforces the obligation of governments to reach out to First Nations, Inuit and Métis when development could affect their way of life.
 Eabametoong Chief Elizabeth Atlookan stated: "[The decision] goes a long way in making sure that both levels of government, as well as the companies that wish to come and do exploration or any other work going forward, follow proper procedures."

 Government

 Chief and council

 Eabametoong First Nation governed by an elected Chief and five councillors.
 The current Chief is Saul Atlookan.
 The Councillors are Josie Sugarhead, Louie Sugarhead, Fred Meeseetawageesic, Charlie Okeese and Donald Meeseetawageesic.
-They are elected for a two-year term by band members over that age of 18.
+They are elected for a two-year term by band members over the age of 18.
 In addition to the Governance Council, boards oversea some the Council's operations: Education, Youth Council, etc.